 What can you do when there are more debts than assets in a divorce?
 In this case, the court may assign the excess debts to the spouse who is in a better financial position to pay them.

 Every situation is unique.
-To make sure your interests are protected, consult a San Francisco divorce attorney.
+To make sure your interests are protected, consult a Tiburon divorce attorney.
 To make an appointment, contact The Law Offices of Paul H. Nathan at 415-341-1144.